vibbits/nextflow-workshop/docs/nextflow/building_blocks.md

 ### 2. Operators
 Operators are necessary to transform the content of channels in a format that is necessary for usage in the processes.
 There is a plethora of different operators[[5](https://www.nextflow.io/docs/latest/operator.html?highlight=view#)], however only a handful are used extensively.
 Here are some examples that you might come accross:
-- `collect`: e.g. when using a channel consisting of multiple independent files (e.g. fastq-files) and need to be assembled for a next process.
+- `collect`: e.g. when using a channel consisting of multiple independent files (e.g. fastq-files) and need to be assembled for a next process (output in a list data-type).
 ```
 Channel
     .from( 1, 2, 3, 4 )